japila-books/spark-sql-internals/docs/physical-operators/WholeStageCodegenExec.md

 05          +- LocalTableScan [ids#112]
 ----

-NOTE: As `WholeStageCodegenExec` is created as a result of spark-sql-CollapseCodegenStages.md[CollapseCodegenStages] physical query optimization rule, it is only executed in spark-sql-QueryExecution.md#executedPlan[executedPlan] phase of a query execution (that you can only notice by the `*` star prefix in a plan output).
+NOTE: As `WholeStageCodegenExec` is created as a result of [CollapseCodegenStages](../physical-optimizations/CollapseCodegenStages.md) physical optimization, it is only executed in spark-sql-QueryExecution.md#executedPlan[executedPlan] phase of a query execution (that you can only notice by the `*` star prefix in a plan output).

 [source, scala]
 ----